serebrov/serebrov.github.io-hugo/content/posts/2016-02-18-oop-solid-l-liskov-substitution-principle.md

 The basic idea - if you have an object of type `T` then you can also use objects of its subclasses instead of it.

 Or, in other words: the subclass should behave the same way as the base class.
-It can add some new features on top of the base class (that's the purpose of inheritance, right?), but it can not break expectations about the base class behavior.
+It can add some new features on top of the base class, but it can not break expectations about the base class behavior.

 <!-- more -->